 Cash Basis Journal Entries

 Note: If the transaction happens in Cash, then there is no requirement to affect the trade payables GL.
-However, it’s common practice to route the transactions through payables even though the transaction happens without any credit.
-So, if transaction happens in Cash even then the above two journal entries under Credit basis section will be recorded on the same day (4th December, 20XX) when the transaction happens.
+However, it’s common practice to route transactions through payables even though they happen without any credit.
+So, if the transaction occurs in Cash, then the above two journal entries under the Credit basis section will be recorded on the same day (4th December, 20XX) when the transaction happens.

 3) What’s the transaction Amount?